kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_selection/path_matching/_index.md

 ]
 ```

-A request to `/posts` matches on the prefix `/posts` and is routed to the upstream at `jsonplaceholder.typicode.com:80`.
+A request to `/posts` matches on the prefix `/posts` and is routed to the Upstream at `jsonplaceholder.typicode.com:80`.
 A request sent to `/` does not match the prefix `/posts`.

 ```shell
 curl -v -H "Host: foo" $(glooctl proxy url)/